section-engineering-education/engineering-education/content/articles/introduction-to-nodejs-15/index.md

 published: true
 url: /introduction-to-nodejs-15/
 title: Getting Started with Node.js 15
 description: This article outlines the new features in Node.js 15 and how they improve Node.js application development.
+To take advantage of experimental features, new NPM 7, V8.6, QUIC protocol, and bug fixes, developers should shift to Node.js 15.
 author: lorna-moraa
 date: 2021-05-25T00:00:00-16:00
 topics: [Node.js]